Lemniscate-2525/30_Days_of_ML/Day06_Breast_Cancer_Classification_SVM/README.md

 ---

-# When to Use SVM
+# Situations to use SVM :

-SVM performs well when:
+SVM performs well when :

 ```
 dataset size is small to medium